Last Updated on June 30, 2022 by andrewshih

 PMP Application Examples

-Here are two examples of PMP Application project description.
+Here are two examples of PMP Application project descriptions.
 The samples are only meant to provide guidance, and you should not copy word for word from the samples.

 PMP application example #1